PWC-ProgrammingClub/new-website/README.md

+### Adding a post

+Add your post to `/public/posts` in markdown format.

+If you are referencing an image in your posts, reference it as though you were navigating from the base of public, rather than from a path relative to your post.

 # Random Notes
 - Posts
   - Use tags
   - General tags being "News", "Events", "Notes"

+__note__ - may have to work out extracting yaml front matter for the index.jsons in vite-plugin-indexify

 - Members may create their own pages.
 Encourage hidden easter eggs!
 - "Join the club"